- 3.1.1 Determinant

 - The Laplace Expansion

 The identity matrix represents the identity linear transformation that does not change volumes at all.
-So the scaling factor for the identity matrix is $1$.
-Matrix $I_2$ is a $2\times 2$
+So the scaling factor for the identity matrix is $1$ because the volume of a parallelepiped divided by itself is $1$.

 Property 1¶